Document

 2.1 Eligibility

-All owner-occupiers and tenants, licensees or occupiers meeting the statutory criteria & financial assessment set out in the Housing Grants Construction and Regeneration Act 1996 are eligible for DFGs.
+All owner-occupiers and tenants, licensees or occupiers meeting the statutory criteria & financial assessment set out in the Housing Renewal Grants Regulations 1996 are eligible for DFGs.
 Applications must be supported by West Sussex County Council.

-The Councils work closely with Housing Associations to deliver adaptations and whilst they are expected to build funding into their business plans there is a statutory duty for Councils to approve DFG’s across all tenures except Council owned accommodation held within the Housing Revenue Account.
+The Councils work closely with Housing Associations, also known as Registered Providers, to deliver adaptations.
+Whilst they are expected to build funding into their business plans there is a statutory duty for Councils to approve DFG’s across all tenures except Council owned accommodation which is held within the relevant Council’s Housing Revenue Account.

 The Councils will therefore work with the Housing Associations in their area to develop robust and equitable funding agreements.